 Where can I interact with American Solidarity Party members?

-Please follow our public page on Facebook, or on Twitter find us @AmSolidarity, where you are welcome to comment (respectfully in solidarity, please!) and interact with members and others who are curious about the party.
+Please follow our public page on Facebook, our Instagram, or on Twitter find us @AmSolidarity, where you are welcome to comment (respectfully in solidarity, please!) and interact with members and others who are curious about the party.

-What does it mean to register as a member?
+What does it mean to register?

 Doing this in no way keeps you from being a registered Democrat or Republican for voting in primaries.
 In some states, voter registration under the American Solidarity Party may be possible.
 There is no link between registering on this website and registering with the state.